 I recently bought a new iMac, and it came with a “Magic Mouse 2,” which is like the original Magic Mouse, but this one has a built-in battery.
-(It would have been nice if the documentation mentioned that, but that’s another story.)
-Once I figured out that you could charge it, I quickly wondered, “How long do you need to charge the Magic Mouse 2?”
+Once I figured out that it has a battery and you can charge it, I quickly wondered, “How long do you need to charge the Magic Mouse 2?”

 The short answer